 Factors that Create an Impact on the Cost of Software Development

 There are tons of factors that affect the cost of software development.
 In each factor, you have the opportunity to cut down some extra costs.
-Also, you can improve your software with each aspect.
+Also, you can improve your software solution with each aspect.
 But the cost will only increase.
 So, without further ado, let’s check out the factors that impact the cost of software development.

 1. The Complexity of the Software

 This one is a no-brainer.
 Complex software will have more features.
 With each feature, you need to spend more money.
-Tons of modern-day features make the software stand out.
+Tons of modern-day features make the software solution stand out.
 By incorporating the right ones, your software will attract a large audience.
 But at the same time, it’s going to cost you quite a bit.
 Features like better security, API integration will require more extra cost.

 2. Waterfall vs. Agile